Student Services for MLS Students

 Students must be officially registered in any course to receive credit.
 Academic credit for courses is given during regular academic quarters only.
 Students who register for academic credit in a course and do not formally withdraw before the last day of the quarter in which the course was taken shall be liable for tuition and may receive a failing grade.
 As used here, the word “course” is meant in its most inclusive sense and refers to classes and any other undertakings in which a student is registered for academic credit.

 Students who drop a course during the first week of the semester will be eligible for a 100 percent tuition refund for that course.
 Students who drop a course after the first week and before the end of the fourth week may be eligible for a partial tuition refund.
-To drop a course fill out the Course Drop Form.
+Students may drop a course only with the approval of the Associate Dean for Experiential and Competency-based Learning.
+To drop a course contact the Online Legal Programs office at firstname.lastname@example.org.

 Students with holds on their records or accounts may not register.
 It is the student’s responsibility to clear holds with the appropriate office.
 Students who miss registration priority due to holds will not be given special consideration.
 Possible holds may include: